-The tourism emphasis is for students interested in managing tourist attractions, facilities and tours.
-Whether it is managing a resort, promoting a destination, leading adventure tours, or planning events, a career in tourism is abut helping others enjoy their travel experience as much as you enjoy your own.
-Students pursuing a tourism emphasis will gain an understanding of visitor motivations and behaviors, destination marketing and development, event coordination, and sustainable tourism practices.
+The tourism and event management emphasis is for students interested in managing tourist attractions, facilities and tours.
+Whether it is managing a resort, promoting a destination, leading adventure tours, or planning events, a career in tourism is about helping others enjoy their travel experience as much as you enjoy your own.
+Students pursuing a tourism and event management emphasis will gain an understanding of visitor motivations and behaviors, destination marketing and development, event coordination, and sustainable tourism practices.

 - Convention Center Sales Manager